syncfusion-content/javascript-docs/js/RadialMenu/item-customization.md

 ### Adding events to Radial Menu items

 You can specify the click event to corresponding image/text of **Radial Menu** items for performing some specific action.
 You need to handle the click event in script manually for each item click.

-You can add the page content with text-area by referring to this section

 {% highlight html %}